afwbkbc/glsmac/README.md

 GLSMAC requires user to have original SMAC (+expansion) installed in order to operate in a way similar to original SMAC.

 All rights for SMAC/SMACX assets belong to their respective owners.
+AGPL license you see here only applies to GLSMAC code (and maybe custom-made assets in the future if I decide to make them).